Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Storage

-Does it hurt to inject
+Does it hurt to give an injection?

 Prednisolone is very often used by emergency physicians as a fast-acting, long-acting drug.